jryberg/nagios-plugins/check_salt-minion/README.md

 pnp template to be used with pnp4nagios (http://pnp4nagios.org).

 # Installation
+### check_salt-minion
-Copy check_salt-minion to your plugin folder for nrpe on your salt-master server and ping_salt-minion to /etc/cron.hourly on your salt-master server.
+Copy check_salt-minion to your nrpe plugin folder on your salt-master host Make sure check_salt-minion can be executed (chmod +x path_to_check_salt-minion)

+### ping_salt-minion
+Copy ping_salt-minion to /etc/cron.hourly on your salt-master host.
+Make sure ping_salt-minion can be executed (chmod +x path_to_ping_salt-minion)

+By placing ping_salt-minion in /etc/cron.hourly the script will be executed once every hour.
+If you have many thousands of salt-minions you might want to move the script to cron.daily instead since it will take some time to test all salt-minions.

-If you want another scheduler instead of every hour, please execute the script via cron
+If you want to use a custom scheduler instead, please execute the script via cron

-Make sure execute bit are set on both scripts (chmod +x <path to script>)
+### check_minions.php (pnp4nagios template)

-Copy check_minions.php to your pnp template folder on the monitoring server and make necessary configuration depending of your setup.
+Copy check_minions.php to your pnp template folder on the monitoring host and make necessary configuration depending of your setup.
 For more information see:
 - http://docs.pnp4nagios.org/pnp-0.6/tpl_custom
 - https://kb.op5.com/display/HOWTOs/Add+new+templates+to+op5+Monitor+performance+graphs